 - Procedural and Governance Charges

-Our skillful Commerce, CA, violent crimes defense lawyers will look into your case, give you upfront, straightforward answers, and look for defensive strategies that can be used for your charges.
-We know that every case is unique and treat every client with respect.
-If you need to build your defense, call (800) 755-5174 or reach out online today for a free, confidential consultation to discuss your case.
+Our experienced Commerce, CA, violent crimes defense lawyers will research your case, tell you the truth about your situation, and come up with defense strategies that should be effective for your circumstances.
+We view your case, and you as a person, as unique and deserving of individual attention.
+If you're ready to construct your defense, call (800) 755-5174 or fill out our contact form now for a no-obligation, confidential consultation to discuss your case.

-How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Allegations
+The Law Offices of David S. Chesley's Process to Defend You Against Violent Crimes Accusations

 Our team of Commerce, CA, criminal defense lawyers are aware of how complex violent crimes allegations are, and we design our defensive strategy around the specifics of your situation.
-Here's how we'll do that for your case:
+This is how we do it:

 - Listen to Your Story – When we build a defense, it all starts with you.
 You can be honest with us about everything, and we'll start with your perspective.

-- Research the Law and Your Case – We'll research the charges and Commerce, CA, violent crime law specificsIf there are any quirks that are applicable to your case, we'll find them.
+- Research the Statutes and Your Case – We'll research the specifics of the charges and Commerce, CA, violent crime law specificsIf there are any quirks that are applicable to your case, we'll find them.

-- Put Together a Defense Strategy – We'll recommend a defensive strategy such as self-defense, mistaken identity, or procedural error.
+- Craft a Defense Strategy – Our lawyers will recommend a defensive strategy such as defense of others, consent, or false allegations.

 Major Commerce, CA, Violent Crime Categories We Defend